 [One sentence thanking the interviewer for meeting with you.]

-[One sentence listing two or three of your qualifications that align with the job position and responsibilities.]
+[One sentence reiterating two or three of your qualifications that were discussed in the interview.]

 [One sentence explaining why you're a great fit for the company culture, goals, or industry.]